Mouse DPI Analyzer

 How to Check Mouse DPI in 3 Simple Steps

-No installs, no registration, just open the mouse DPI tester and get accurate results in seconds.
+No installs, no registration, just open this dpi checker online and get accurate results in seconds.

 Enter the Physical Distance

 Grab a ruler and measure the exact distance you plan to drag your mouse.
-This physical measurement is the foundation of any reliable mouse DPI check, so take a moment to get it right before you start.
+This physical measurement is the foundation of any reliable mouse dpi test, so take a moment to get it right before you start.

 Click, Drag, and Measure

-Hit the "Start DPI Test" button, then click and drag across your screen for the distance you entered.
+Hit the "Start DPI Test" button, then move your mouse across your screen for the distance you entered.
 Move slowly and steadily; that consistency is what separates a precise reading from a rough estimate.

 Get Your True Mouse DPI

-The mouse DPI analyzer calculates your real sensor DPI the moment you stop dragging.
-Run the test 3-4 times and average the results; that is the professional way to confirm your mouse DPI with confidence.
+The mouse dpi analyzer calculates your real sensor DPI the moment you stop dragging.
+Run the dpi tester 3-4 times and average the pixels moved on each pass; that is the professional way to confirm your mouse DPI with confidence.

 Features